dsccommunity/TheDSCBook/manuscript/going-further-with-configurations.md

 Let's start digging into the actual details.

 ## Defining Configuration Data
 The top level configuration data hash table needs to contain two elements, AllNodes and NonNodeData.
-The former is an array, and it'll contain all of the unique-to-each-node information that you need to provide.
+AllNodes is an array, and it'll contain all of the unique-to-each-node information that you need to provide.
 NonNodeData is a kind of "global" section, and we'll see later how it's used.

 I mentioned that AllNodes is an array.
 Each element within the array is a new hash table, which must at least contain a NodeName element.
 Each can then contain whatever other elements you want, and you basically get to make them up - there are no requirements or specifics.
 So, as a starting point: